google/dspl/docs/dspl2-spec.md

     * If the values are in a specific language, the code of the language should be used as a suffix, e.g., "name@en".
     * If `parent` is present, its values should be `codeValue`s for the containing `DimensionValue`s in the `parentDimension`.

-If an `identifier` property is present and string-valued, it will be used as the column name for this dimension in slice observation CSV files.
+If a `columnIdentifier` property is present and string-valued, it will be used as the column name for this dimension in slice observation CSV files.
 If one is not present and the dimension's `@id` has a fragment, the fragment value will be used as the column name.

 #### Examples